 Important Dates for the Pichforthe family

 This web page shows only a small excerpt of our Pichforthe research.
-Another 127 words (9 lines of text) are included under the topic Early Pichforthe History in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Pichforthe History in all our PDF Extended History products and printed products wherever possible.

 Pichforthe Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Pichforthe has been spelled many different ways, including Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Pichforthe family (pre 1700)

 More information is included under the topic Early Pichforthe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pichforthe family